Co2

 Trees cover a majority of the Earth's Surface area and are home to millions of species.
 Despite feeling insignificant alone, each tree plays a vital role in the environment!

-Today there are over 60,000 estimated species of trees that exist in the world!
-Animals are often the primary inhabitant of trees, such as Woodpeckers or Owls!
+Today there are over 73,000 estimated species of trees that exist in the world!
+Animals are often the primary inhabitant of trees, and similarly, humans make use of trees in their own way, such as for food production, agriculture, or logging.

 Trees are a major contributing factor to a healthy ecosystem.
 This article will visualize how deforestation has changed around the world, and the outcomes as a result of.
 There are many everyday activities that are impacted by the presence of these natural components, such as the conversion of carbon dioxide into oxygen!
 More on that topic below.